heartpoints/heartpoints.org/README.md

 near your merge commit, and following the link.

 You can validate your change has made it to production by using the chrome developer tools to inspect the http response headers, looking for the `commitSha` header, which should match the sha of your merged PR commit in master.

+## Shortcut for Getting Changes to a PR

+To add your local changes to the workspace, commit them using the message that was used to create your branch / github issue, push them to your remote branch, and then generate a pull request, all as one step, run:

+    ./hp addCommitPushAndPullRequest

 ## Use the CLI